NBA Trade Rumors: Chicago Bulls Discuss Nikola Mirotic Trade With Detroit Pistons

 At the time of Mirotic’s trade request, the Bulls would not confirm or deny that they would be open to the idea of moving him.
 Once Mirotic made his debut and the Bulls won seven consecutive games with him as the catalyst.
 Mirotic’s strong play during that stretch for the Bulls, combined with his overall averages of 17.4 points and seven rebounds per game has raised his trade value.

 The Chicago Bulls’ recent string of wins generated somewhat of a conundrum for the team and the direction they are headed in.
 The question has become simple — should the Bulls try to compete for the NBA playoffs in a weak Eastern Conference, or deal Nikola Mirotic while his trade value is increasing?

 The Detroit Pistons have emerged as a possible landing spot for the Bulls’ Mirotic, along with the Utah Jazz.
+Are the Pistons a dark horse in acquiring Nikola Mirotic from the Chicago Bulls?

+The Jazz are the Pistons’ biggest competition in trade talks with the Bulls for Nikola Mirotic.

 The Bulls still plan on trading Nikola Mirotic despite recent success, he is showing interest in the Jazz. pic.twitter.com/X4oCGgD0ut